jweiland-net/events2/Documentation/AdministratorManual/Update/Index.rst

 The labels of the show action selectbox in Plugin (switchableControllerActions) has changed.
 We have added the new action showByDate for DayController.
 So you have to open each plugin and set show action again.

+After all these changes you have to re-create all day records.
+The easiest way to do so is:
+Create scheduler task of type "Create/Update Days" if not already exists.
+Execute that task.